 Thyme

-Thyme is a well-known herb used to season meat, soups, pasta, beans, and vegetables.
+Thyme is a well-known safe herb used to season meat, soups, pasta, beans, and vegetables.
 It has a bit of peppery flavor.
 Thyme also pairs well with other herbs and spices.
 This herb is full of antioxidants to reduce free radicals and is also thought to help reduce nausea and gas.
 Although I wouldn’t count it towards your daily quota of these nutrients, it is also a source of vitamins and minerals such as potassium and vitamin C. While pregnant, thyme is safe to consume while cooking, but should not be taken as a supplement.

 Chamomile